-Judging will take place at 9:30 AM Friday, August 2, and Wednesday, August 7.
+Judging will take place at 9:30 AM Friday, August 1, and Wednesday, August 6.
 This Open Class competition is judged by highly skilled, accredited judges.
 From all of us, to each of you, good luck!

 AWARDS: One First, one Second and one Third place per class and letter if worthy.
 One rosette may be awarded per Division.
 Participant ribbons and Honorable Mention may be awarded in Junior Divisions and Floral Designs and Gifts only.
-One Judge's Choice, one Superintendent's Choice, and one People's Choice (until 5 PM on day of judging).
+Three Adult Judge's and one Youth Judge's Choice awarded if warranted per show, one Superintendent's Choice, and one People's Choice (until 5 PM on day of judging).